Enter the “Zero Delay” USB joystick encoder. A great solution to attain that retro feeling!

 - 1x joystick connector.

 The wiring harness is only compatible with the buttons and joysticks that china provides (but that does not stop anyone with a soldering iron!)
 These buttons and joysticks are not HAPP quality by any stretch of the imagination.
 The company which made these are Seimitsu which is a knock-off of the official Sanwa buttons.
-Complete sets typically sell anywhere from $18 to $28 USD.
+Complete sets typically sell anywhere from $14(USD) to $28 USD.
 Compare that to a Suzo/HAPP DIY kit and you could pay that much for the joystick alone!

 The joystick encoder board.